Utility

 And there you go- a quick tour of recording macros.
 I’m sure there’s much more than what I’ve shown, but that’s enough to keep you busy.

 I’ve been using and promoting open source for about 7 years now- it started back in 2000 when I began writing php and playing with apache.
 In 2003 I made the full switch to Linux.
 Since then I’ve produced several small little projects and put them under the GPL in hopes that it would help someone else.
-I’ve also written many useful utility articles and how-tos for my site to help spread what I’ve learned.
+I’ve also written many articles and how-tos for my site to help spread what I’ve learned.

 This past week has been a major milestone for me as I’ve joined the Luma team.
 For those of you not familiar, Luma is an LDAP browser and administration tool written in Python and QT.
 My capacity is limited at the moment, since I don’t really know python and am only remotely familiar with QT development- I have, however, been using luma for 2 years now for various ldap based projects.